1mag1ne-code/SKATheGreat/README.md

-- 👋 Hi, I’m @SKATheGreat
+- 👋 Hi, I’m @1mag1ne
 - 👀 I’m interested in making discord bots and websites maybe
-- 🌱 I’m currently learning javascript I used to learn HTML5
+- 🌱 I’m currently learning web dev
 - 💞️ I’m looking to collaborate on making discord bots
-- 📫 How to reach me my discord is SKATheGreat#9854
+- 📫 How to reach me my discord is 1mag1ne#9854

 <!---
 SKATheGreat/SKATheGreat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.